emgrasmeder/datascience-pres/README.md

 ## IPython Notebook
 ### Sharing code and visualizing data elegantly

 The easiest way to get started with Data Science is to [download this Anaconda distribution.](http://continuum.io/downloads#py34).
 In doing so, you will get the most popular science packages, including IPython Notebook.
 Alternatively, you can install IPython on your own, following [these simple directions](http://ipython.org/install.html).
 IPython allows you to share your code more easily, and has become a popular way for hard-copy authors of coding books to share their code snippets as supplementat material for their books.
+Many of the files inside this GitHub repository are IPython Notebook files (`*.ipynb`) which can be viewed directly in GitHub.

 ## Matplotlib
 ### Data Visualizations!